 From time to time I get a hat that I can’t sell, I have no problem sitting on a hat for a long time but after a couple of months I usually would want to sell it and get rid of it, I have a few options then, I either just lower the asking price a bit and try to undercut the other sellers for my hat.

 I can also head over to Marketplace.tf and sell it for cash, I usually list it with a slight discount just to get it sold faster.
 My last option is that I sell it on the Steam market, these prices are surprisingly high on the market, the downside is that 15% sales fee eats up a lot of profit, these two option usually requires plenty of patience before I get them sold.

 Worth mentioning is that I use a trading bot (using the Bot.tf service), this let’s me to deal with a lot of transactions and being able to have a lot of buy listings up at the same time, but there’s also a negative aspect of using a bot, my buy prices isn’t always up to date so from time to time I’ll buy hats for more then they’re actually worth, if I did everything manually this would have been easily avoided and I could also be taking other unusuals as payment instead of just keys as it is now.

 Other guides & resources

-There’s quite a few Youtubers that do these journeys where you can follow them trading up a low valued item to a expensive unusual or something similar, watching these kind of trading series is a great way for new traders to learn, just because you can see the trading process step by step and they usually share they’re trading and thought process along the way.
+There are quite a few Youtubers that do these journeys where you can follow them trading up a low-valued item to an expensive unusual or something similar, watching these kinds of trading series is a great way for new traders to learn, just because you can see the trading process step by step and they usually share they’re trading and thought process along the way.
 Down below I linked to a few of my favourite trading journey series on Youtube.